How much does a bathroom renovation cost in 2024?

 External support

 By getting in touch with your local social services you might be able to request practical help at home, help with taxi fares, counselling to deal with stress and details about local support groups for carers.
 These local support groups can be a good source of comfort for you as a carer.
-Having the support of family and friends can help you emotionally to an extent but they may not always be able to give you the empathy you need when understanding the strain of being a carer.
+Having the support of family and friends can help you emotionally to an extent, but they may not always be able to give you the empathy you need when understanding the strain of being a carer.
 Support groups however can do just that as well as providing you with the opportunity to open up and share your experience.
 There are also online forums to enable you to engage with other carers if getting to support groups is a challenge for you.
-We do understand that getting to groups can be difficult due to time but there are online options to offer advice and discussions that provide alternative support.
+We do understand that getting to groups can be difficult due to time, but there are online options to offer advice and discussions that provide alternative support.
 Take a break and take care of yourself Don’t forget to take a break and allow time to take care of yourself and your own personal needs.
 You can’t expect to provide quality care to somebody else if you are not doing the same for yourself.
 To enable the best possible care, you need to get your rest, exercise, eat well and socialise.
-All the things that promote health and well-being, you need ensure you are providing a well-balanced combination of these for yourself.
-A couple of hours per week set aside for your own social needs can really help you to de stress, and be yourself rather than the carer you are most of the time.
+All the things that promote health and well-being, you need to ensure you are providing a well-balanced combination of these for yourself.
+A couple of hours per week set aside for your own social needs can really help you to de-stress, and be yourself rather than the carer you are most of the time.

 Support products

 Today there are lots of products and services that help to make life a lot easier for you.
-Caring for another person can put lots of physical strains on your body as well as emotional, so ensuring that the surroundings and environment is tailored for the needs of both you and the person you are caring for will really help your daily routine and you will rest easy knowing that there are products that will make the home safer.
+Caring for another person can put lots of physical strains on your body as well as emotional, so ensuring that the surroundings and environment is tailored for the needs of both you and the person you are caring for will really help your daily routine, and you will rest easy knowing that there are products that will make the home safer.
 Getting up and down the stairs can be a great challenge in these types of situations, so a stair lift can really save lots of time and energy when going to bed or to the bathroom if upstairs.
 Also, bathing becomes very difficult for a carer if the bathroom is not suited to your needs.
-Getting a mobility bathroom installed which has been designed for easy access, for not only independent bathing but for those providing assistance to those who can’t quite manage to bath alone.
+Getting a mobility bathroom installed which has been designed for easy access, for not only independent bathing but for those providing assistance to those who can’t quite manage to bathe alone.
 Here at Mobility plus we have a practical range of wide opening shower doors and floor level access showers with seats, especially designed for those with mobility problems restricting regular shower access.
 We also provide half height bi-fold door options that allow carers to assist bathing from a distance.
-Take a look at our walk-in showersand baths range to find the most suitable option for you
+Take a look at our walk-in showers and baths range to find the most suitable option for you

 Your rights as a carer